Chris Arreola

-Cristobal Arreola (born March 5, 1981) is an American professional boxer who has challenged three times for the WBC heavyweight title.
+Cristobal Arreola (born March 5, 1981) is an American former professional boxer who challenged three times for the WBC heavyweight title.
 He was ranked by BoxRec as the world's No.8 heavyweight at the conclusion of 2007 and as No.7 heavyweight from 2008 to 2010.

 Early life

-Arreola was born in Los Angeles, California to Mexican parents.
+Arreola was born in Los Angeles, California.
 As a child he met boxer Julio César Chávez a couple of times.
 Arreola said of it "I had a chance to go to his house in Culiacán because my father was from near there and my aunt lived in Culiacan.
-I used to go and watch him train."
+I used to go and watch him train.".

 Amateur career

 Arreola grew up in East Los Angeles.
 His father was a boxer and started him boxing at the age of eight with trainer Hector Rodríguez.
 At 16, he had "about 200 amateur bouts" before losing interest and quitting.
 In 2001 at 20 he got back into boxing and after only three months of training managed to win the National Golden Gloves at the Light Heavyweight division.
 To win, Chris beat Dallas Vargas, who had about 300 amateur fights at the time.

 After another hiatus from boxing, this time for two years, he tried to come back for the 2003 Golden Gloves but arrived shortly after the check-in deadline prompting him to turn pro.